 Why and how to process FDM and FFF printed parts?

-Post-processing is the work that comes after the 3D printing.
-Objects printed with FFF can be treated and refined in various ways, for example by improving or modifying their surfaces, and then be used as positive or negative forms for molding processes.
+Sometimes a 3D print serves as a blank.
+Objects printed with FFF can be treated and refined in various ways, for example by improving or modifying their surfaces or by using objects as positive or negative forms for molding processes and casting processes.

 Reasons for post-processing

 |Smoothen surfaces and fix imperfections and irregularities associated with the printing process (even out layers, cover seams and bubbles…)|

 |For prototypes: make a plastic part look like the final object it is representing: color, texture…|

 The idea with these methods is to improve the quality and the texture of the print by removing material.